softcoder/riprunner/README.md

 Development:
 --------------
 Rip Runner uses composer for dependency management.
-Currently php 7.x is supported and our continuous integration system (travis) runs automated tests on those versions.
+Currently php 8.x is supported and our continuous integration system (Github actions) runs automated tests on those versions.
 If you want to contribute to rip runner as a developer checkout the repo from github and from the php folder of the repo on your local system run:

 composer install